 - Dried Lentils: Lastly, dried lentils need to be a staple in your pantry and on your cheap grocery list.
 Lentils come in several varieties including green, orange and yellow.
 We tend to buy green lentils the most because they have the highest levels of protein and iron.
 Lentils cook up rather quickly on the stove, or they can be cooked in a slow cooker.
 If you opt for the split lentils such as red they do tend to cook faster FYI. $2.99 per bag, $0.75 per serving

 At any given time you will more than likely find most if not all of these cheap grocery list foods in our refrigerator and pantry.
-Over the years our buying habits have changed but for the better.
+Over the years our buying habits have changed but for the better for the cheapest groceries list.

 Some of these foods do take a little time to prepare but they are worth the time and effort in terms of health benefits and not breaking the bank.
 Many people tend to gravitate toward junk food or pre-packaged food.
 I understand the enticement.